Unilever Future Leaders Programme

 The second phase for Financial Management students involves completing online numerical tests

-The telephone interview involves exploring why you want to work for Unilever and the specific function and will be competency based.
+The telephone interview involves exploring why you want to work for Unilever and the specific function and will be future focused.

 Half Day Selection Day (Does not apply to Spring Programme)